h8d13/TERCES/README.md

 - [KEKeys/](./KEKeys/README.md) - Setup helpers for `pam-u2f` to build from source latest version.

-> Helps you integrate with system.
+> Helps you integrate with system even if not packaged by your distro, if it is:

+`sudo pacman -S pam-u2f`

 ## Usage 🤫